-IRE is performed by inserting one or more thin probes into the tumor.
-Next, short electrical pulses are delivered into the tumor, causing disruption of pores located within the membranes of cancer cells.
-Opening of these pores interferes with cellular function, causing irreversible damage which leads to cell death and tumor necrosis.
+In administering IRE, we insert one or more thin probes into the tumor and deliver short electrical pulses into the tumor.
+This step causes disruption of the pores located within the cancer cell membranes, interfering with the cellular function of the cancer.
+This causes irreversible damage which leads to cell death and tumor necrosis.

-IRE has been successfully used in several tumor types, but is particularly valuable in the treatment of pancreatic cancer, since this tumor can be resistant to chemotherapy and other modes of therapy.
+IRE is particularly valuable in the treatment of pancreatic cancer, since pancreatic tumors can be resistant to chemotherapy and other modes of therapy.

 At Mount Sinai, our surgical oncologists consider IRE in various clinical situations, such as:

-- Ablation for non-resectable tumors: IRE can also be used as a complement to chemotherapy and radiation in patients whose tumors are not able to be removed by surgery.
-Patients with pancreatic cancer have not traditionally been candidates for ablative therapies because this tumor is often wrapped around critical structures that would be damaged by thermal ablative techniques.
-Using IRE, Mount Sinai's surgeons are able to add a novel treatment to help induce tumor necrosis.
+- Ablation for non-resectable tumors—we also use IRE as a complement to chemotherapy and radiation when tumors cannot be removed surgically.
+Using IRE, Mount Sinai's surgeons are able to add a novel treatment to help destroy tumors.